scottsimpson/scottsimpson.github.io/_posts/2025-02-25-ubuntu-cert.md

 modified_date: 2025-04-11
 ---

-LinkedIn Learning has released the new _Ubuntu Linux Professional Certificate by Canonical_ learning path and certification exam, covering common topics that Linux professionals need to know to advance their career.
+LinkedIn Learning has released the new _Ubuntu Linux Professional Certificate by Canonical_ learning path and certification exam, covering common topics that aspiring Linux professionals need to know to advance their career.

 This exam is based on four of my courses: